couchand/aykroyd/README.markdown

-# aykroyd: An opinionated micro-ORM for PostgreSQL.
+# aykroyd: An opinionated micro-ORM for Rust.

 All database queries are represented by a plain Rust struct that implements either `Statement` or `Query` (and maybe `QueryOne`).
 These trait implementations